 To pivot for growth.
 Say you’re a home builder in Hoboken and you’ve got a website at yournamebuilders.com.
 New single family homes have always been your bread and butter, but you’ve also earned a strong reputation for environmentally friendly construction.
 You can register another domain name — like yournamebuilders.green — that highlights this area of expertise.
 Doing so might help your search engine ranking when potential customers look online for green home construction services, driving more traffic to your website.

 To protect your brand.
-One easy way to help protect your brand online is by registering multiple domain names.
+One easy way to help protect your brand online is by registering multiple domain names in bulk.
 Simply put, if you own a domain, your competition doesn’t.

 To identify with a local market.
 If you also build homes for clients in nearby New York, it’s important to make that local connection clear in your website address.
 You might register a domain like yournamebuilders.nyc.
 We’ll talk more about geo-specific domains soon.

 To identify with a specific industry.
 The availability of hundreds of new industry-specific domain extensions makes it easier than ever before to highlight your affiliation online.